March 31, 2024

 • Specialist agents outperform generalist ones on complex, multi-faceted tasks.
 The depth gained from focus more than compensates for the coordination overhead.

-• The orchestrator is the most important agent.
-It decides when to delegate versus handle directly, which specialist fits each sub-task, and how to synthesize their outputs.
+• The orchestrator role is the most critical.
+Whether human or AI, the orchestrator decides which specialist handles each sub-task and how to synthesize their outputs into a coherent result.

 Share :